TUNESHMAN/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

 2. What is the difference between a function and a method?
+A function refers to a block of code written to perform a particular task or solve a given problem while a method is a function that is embedded inside of an object.

 3. What is closure?
+Closure is simply how far a block of code can see.
+It refers to how accessible a code is.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. i Global Binding: In the global context, the 'this keyword' refers to the window object.

+ii Implicit Binding: In implicit binding, the 'this' keyword refers to the parent that houses the object that is been worked on.
+It simply points at the parent.

+iii Explicit Binding: In explicit binding, the "this" keyword is used to explicitly set the context of the object.
+Here, we make use of call, apply, and bind.

+iv The 'new' keyword: In this context, the 'this' keyword points at the newest instance of the object that is created.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() makes it possible to transfer the characteristics of the Parent to the child to which it extends.
+It is a way of binding the child to the parent.
+It replaces the Object.create which is used in prototypes.

 ## Project Set up